11/24/10

 "An Imaginary Book"

-After making the Prayer Stones symmetrical photographs, and recognizing their visual relationship to the Qur'an illuminations that I had loved so much, I felt compelled to study in a more concentrated way, Islamic Qur'an illumination and the other traditional sacred art forms of Islam.
-My studies generated a strong desire to continue making symmetrical photographs after I had completed Prayer Stones.
-And now, after nearly two years of continuous work, nine projects have manifested for "An Imaginary Book" inspired by a variety of Islamic ideas and subjects including: Islamic Sacred GardensMoorish Architecture; The Tree of Life; Islamic theories of the Infinite and the Beautiful; Ta'wil (return); Islamic theories of Creation; and the mystical travel of Sufism.
+After making the set of symmetrical photographs entitled "Prayer Stones," and recognizing their visual relationship to the Qur'an illuminations that I had come to love so much, I felt compelled to study in a more concentrated way, Islamic Qur'an illumination and the other traditional sacred art forms of Islam.
+My studies generated a strong desire in me to continue making more symmetrical photographs after I had completed Prayer Stones project.
+And now, after two years of continuous work, nine projects have manifested for "An Imaginary Book" inspired by a variety of Islamic ideas and subjects including: Islamic Sacred GardensMoorish Architecture; The Tree of Life; Islamic theories of the Infinite and the Beautiful; Ta'wil (return); Islamic theories of Creation; and the mystical journeying of Sufism.
 Visit "An Imaginary Book": A Brief Introduction.

 *